El Dorado Hills Orthodontist

-At the Make a Smile El Dorado Hills Dentistry and Orthodontics office, your child’s smile is in great hands!
+At the Make a Smile El Dorado Hills Dentistry and Orthodontist office, your child’s smile is in great hands!
 Our friendly orthodontist and knowledgeable staff work with both children and parents to ensure GREAT care and service.
 We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized, friendly service and state of the art facility and care plans.
-We offer both interceptive and preventive care orthodontics, tailoring oral treatments to suit your individual growing child’s health needs.
+Our orthodontists offer both interceptive and preventive care, tailoring oral treatments to suit your individual growing child’s health needs.

-Many adults never received orthodontic procedures as a child.
+Many adults never received dental procedures as a child from an orthodontist.
 Others have seen their previously straight teeth relapse over time.
-Whatever the reason, treatment can be successful at any age.
+Whatever the reason, treatment from an orthodontist can be successful at any age.
 One out of every five patients in treatment is over the age of 21.
-The advancements of dentistry care treatment has given orthodontists new techniques and appliances that allow for a quicker, more comfortable oral treatment plan for adolescents and adults.
-Adults are excited about the clear aligners and clear brackets.
+The advancements of dentistry care treatment has given orthodontists access to new techniques and dental appliances that allow for a quicker, more comfortable oral treatment plan for adolescents and adults.
+Adults are also excited about the clear aligners and clear brackets.
 These alternatives give patients the opportunity to choose which option will fit their lifestyle best.

 Kids and Parents

 The Parent’s and Children Together program is unique to Make a Smile Dentistry and Orthodontist office in El Dorado Hills.
 This program allows parents to become directly involved by undergoing their own procedures right beside their child, becoming their treatment partner.